Executive Compensation Committee Charter

 Nothing in this section requires a compensation consultant, legal counsel or other compensation adviser to be independent, only that the Committee consider the enumerated independence factors before selecting or receiving advice from a compensation adviser.
 The Committee may select or receive advice from any compensation adviser it prefers, including ones that are not independent, after considering these independence factors.

-The Committee shall produce and provide to the Board an annual performance evaluation of the Committee, which shall compare the performance of the Committee with the requirements of this charter, set forth the goals and objectives of the Committee for the upcoming year and recommend to the Board any improvements to the Committee’s charter deemed necessary or desirable by the Committee.
+The Committee shall produce and provide to the Board an annual performance evaluation of the Committee, which shall compare the performance of the Committee with the requirements of this charter, and set forth the goals and objectives of the Committee for the upcoming year.
+The Committee shall review this charter annually, and recommend to the Board any improvements to the charter deemed necessary or desirable by the Committee.
 The performance evaluation shall be conducted in such manner as the Committee deems appropriate.
 The report to the Board may take the form of an oral report by the chairperson of the Committee or any other member of the Committee.